probert312/jquerydropdown/README.md

 when page is loaded (see main.js for example) where "city" is the input box id where you can search and "city_list" is id of div that contains an ul list with entire list to search.

 <b>Styling:</b><br/>
-You can change this using any width you want or select box icon.
-For select icon, you just need to change the image "arrow-d.png".
+You can change styling as you want and is very somple.
+To change select icon, you just need to change the image "arrow-d.png".
 <pre>
 #city
 {